This post may contain affiliate links, view our disclosure.

 Instructions

-- Bake until the cookies are light golden along the outside and on the bottom, about 13 to 15 minutes, rotating the trays once halfway through.
+- Bake.
+Bake until the cookies are light golden along the outside and on the bottom, about 13 to 15 minutes, rotating the trays once halfway through.

 Video